 This is the gift of Earth medicine.
 Feeling always supported, always loved, always connected to trust, hope and the magnificence of creation.
 Having just engaged in a three week shamanic Earth healing pilgrimage, the truth of Earth medicine feels stronger than ever as I perceive the way in which our very grids are woven together in total interconnectiveness.

 If you are practitioner working with a healing modality, you will have many tools that you can use and recommend to clients that recognise and activate the essential healing relationship between energy healing and Earth medicine.
-Energy channels called radiant circuits are my favourites for their incredible power, and ability to bring deep transformation in less time than it takes to smile.
-You may want to trace one of your radiant circuits, called your penetrating flow, with me in this video below.
+Energy channels called extraordinary vessels are my favourites for their incredible power, and ability to bring deep transformation in less time than it takes to smile.
+You may want to trace one of these extraordinary vessels called your penetrating flow with me in this video below.

-At that moment we are not simply being, but as Thich Nhat Hanh suggests, we are consciously inter-being.
-Through our radiant circuits, all our energy systems are connecting deep into the earth, grounding and replenishing, while also feeling supported and nourished by the invisible web of energy all above and around us.
-With such health and vitality speeding through our radiant circuits, we are reminded at our deepest level that we can never be alone.
+Through our extraordinary vessels, all our energy systems are connecting deep into the earth, grounding and replenishing, while also feeling supported and nourished by the invisible web of energy all above and around us.
+With such health and vitality speeding through our us, we are reminded at our deepest level that we can never be alone.
 It is the same when we hug a tree, give love to a pet, show kindness to a stranger or marvel in the colours of a sunrise.

 And when we remember this, then we know we are never far from the nourishing, sustaining life-force that feeds us with energy, joy and purpose, even when, or especially when we are going through times of deep change and transition; when SHIFT HAPPENS!